Skip to main content

 Rationale

 Two randomized controlled trials (the TOGETHER and COVID-OUT trials) assessed the efficacy of using metformin in nonhospitalized patients with COVID-19.
-The available evidence does not demonstrate a consistent benefit of metformin in reducing the risk of hospitalization or death in patients with COVID-19.
+In these trials, the use of metformin did not reduce the risk of hospitalization or death in these patients.
 The Panel’s recommendations are based on the results of these trials.

-Other outpatient therapies (e.g., ritonavir-boosted nirmatrelvir [Paxlovid], remdesivir, molnupiravir) have been shown to be effective in preventing hospitalization or death in unvaccinated patients who are at high risk of disease progression.
+Other outpatient therapies (i.e., ritonavir-boosted nirmatrelvir [Paxlovid], remdesivir, molnupiravir) have been shown to be effective in preventing hospitalization or death in unvaccinated patients who are at high risk of disease progression.

 Clinical Data